-At Fish Creek Wildlife Observation Site.
-There you can wander over Fish Creek and Marx Creek on a wooden observation deck and try to spot bears and other wildlife.
-The bears visit the shallow waters as the hunt for chum and pink salmon that swim there.
+At Fish Creek Wildlife Observation Site you can wander over Fish Creek and Marx Creek on a wooden observation deck and try to spot bears and other wildlife.
+The bears visit the shallow waters as they hunt for chum and pink salmon that swim there.

 We visited at the end of June, but the best time to see bears at Fish Creek is mid-July through early September when the salmon return to the area.
 It’s still possible to see them.
 Just not as likely.

 As always, any time you have the possibility of being near to wildlife always exercise caution!
 While participating in Hyder Alaska bear viewing stay off the roads, do not take out food, and do not use flash photography.
 Pretty much, try not to get mauled!

 Fish Creek Wildlife Observation Site